lukefleed/website/src/data/blog/memory-pt2.md

 The correct design principle is that unsafe code cannot rely on destructors running to maintain safety invariants.
 Safe abstractions must account for the possibility that destructors are skipped.
 The standard library's `Vec::drain` is a good example.
 Draining a vector moves elements out one at a time.
 If the drain iterator is forgotten mid-iteration, some elements have been moved out and the vector's length is wrong.
 Rather than leaving the vector in an inconsistent state, `Drain` sets the vector's length to zero at the start of iteration.
 If `Drain` is forgotten, the remaining elements leak (their destructors do not run, their memory is not reused), but the vector is in a valid state (empty).
 Leaks amplify leaks, but undefined behavior does not occur.

+## Beyond RAII

+We have built a comprehensive picture of ownership.
+Rust makes ownership tracking mandatory and statically verified.
+Yet even Rust's model has limits.

 ### The Single-Destructor Problem

-The RAII model we have described, whether in C++ or Rust, shares the same structural limitation: the destructor is a single, parameterless function that returns nothing.
+The RAII model, whether in C++ or Rust, shares a structural limitation: the destructor is a single, parameterless function that returns nothing.
 When an object goes out of scope, exactly one action occurs.
 We cannot choose between alternatives.
 We cannot pass runtime information to the cleanup logic.
 We cannot receive a result from it.

 For many resources this constraint is invisible.
 A file handle has one sensible cleanup action: close the descriptor.
 A heap allocation has one cleanup action: free the memory.
 A mutex guard has one cleanup action: unlock the mutex.
 The destructor does the obvious thing, and the single-destructor model works well.

 But consider a database transaction.
 A transaction must eventually either commit (make changes permanent) or rollback (discard changes).
 These are fundamentally different operations with different semantics, different failure modes, and often different parameters.
 A commit might require a priority level.
 A rollback might need to log the reason for abandonment.
 The destructor cannot accommodate this.
 It must pick one.

 The standard workaround in C++ and Rust is to default to rollback and provide an explicit `commit` method:

 ```cpp